 Played on some of the world’s oldest and most famous links courses, the Open Championship offers a test of golf quite unlike any other.
-In 2019, the tournament heads to Ireland for only the second time as Italy’s Francesco Molinari looks to back up his breakthrough win.
+In 2020, the tournament heads Royal St George’s on England’s south coast as Shane Lowry looks to back up his breakthrough win.
 Let’s look at the latest British Open odds and find out which online bookmakers have the biggest range of golf betting markets for gamblers in United States.

 Best online bookies for British Open betting

 Best golf betting sites

 |#1||Claim a 50% deposit bonus up to the value of USD $250||